microsoft/vscode-azureAutomation/README.md

 (This repository is for raising the issues occur in Azure Automation extension.
-For more details ,see [here](\SUPPORT.md))
+For more details ,see SUPPORT.md file.)

 ## Contributing